cdzombak/runner/README.md

 ### Containers

-`runner` 2.0.0 is useful in various containerization applications, even as a container entrypoint, since it can run a target program in the container, retry it if need be, and capture and email its output.
+`runner` 2.0.0 is useful in various containerization applications, even as a container entrypoint, since it can run a target program in the container, retry it if need be, and capture and email its output or send it to a ntfy server.
+Email and ntfy outputs can be configured by the image's end user via environment variables, requiring no build-time customization.

 It can even run the target program as a non-root user, and if `runner` is not the container's entrypoint, you can set environment variables like the following to redirect output to the root process's stdout/stderr: